-Advantages include: Fewer liberal arts classes; less expensive than regionally accredited colleges; majors are more career-oriented; admission standards are more relaxed.
+Advantages include: Fewer liberal arts classes, less expensive than regionally accredited colleges, majors are more career-oriented, admission standards are more relaxed.

 Are Accrediting Agencies Monitored?

 Yes, they are.
 The Department of Education focuses on the performance and activities of each regional and national accrediting agency.
-For instance, the Obama administration, in April 2016, directed the Education Department to enforce accreditation standards more than they had been doing.
+For instance, the Obama administration, in April 2016, directed the Education Department to enforce accreditation standards more than they had been doing in recent history.
 The standards each agency was directed to enforce concerned the measurement of student achievement.
 In addition, the Obama administration directed each accreditation agency to think about additional areas of scrutiny that could be placed on problematic colleges and programs.
 The biggest focus was on the role of accreditation agencies as gatekeepers for federal financial aid.

 Congress spoke up as well, reminding the Department of Education that agencies allowed low-performing colleges to retain accreditation.
 Additionally, Education was directed to conduct complete reviews of each accreditor to help bring up their educational standards.